Channel 1 Admission Due Dates

 • Bachelor’s degree in any of the biological, biochemical, or physical sciences

-• Includes a minimum of one year of biology, organic chemistry, physics, biochemistry or mathematics through differential & integral calculus.
+• Includes a minimum of one year of biology, organic chemistry, physics, or biochemistry.

 • Additional courses in cell biology, microbiology, developmental biology, immunology, genetics, physical chemistry, analytical chemistry, biophysics, physiology, anatomy, math, programming, and statistics are taken into consideration during evaluation for admission.

-• Applications are also considered from students who are on track to receive their undergraduate degree before the expected enrollment in the CMB program (e.g., Apply on Dec 1, 2024; Earn final Bachelor’s degree around May 15, 2025; Start PhD on Aug 15, 2025).
+• Applications are also considered from students who are on track to receive their undergraduate degree before the expected enrollment in the CMB program (e.g., Apply on Dec 1, 2025; Earn final Bachelor’s degree ~ May 15, 2026; Start PhD on ~Aug 16, 2026).

 • Most recently completed degree must meet a minimum GPA of 3.0 on a 4.0 scale.
 In cases where applicants have not yet completed their Bachelor’s degree by the time of application, their GPA must also meet the 3.0 minimum at the time of application.